Intraocular Lenses (IOLs)

 Dr. Walton also offers a "distant dominant" option for cataract surgery procedures.
 This option combines LenSx technology with a monofocial IOL.
 After your procedure, you won't need prescription glasses for distance, but you will still need corrective lenses for reading.
 This is a great alternative for patients who have low astigmatism and prefer to avoid the increased cost of a premium IOL.

-To learn more about our premium IOL options, please contact Dr. Chris Walton today to schedule your free cataract surgery consultation.
+To learn more about our premium IOL options, please contact Dr. Chris Walton today to schedule your cataract surgery consultation.
 We serve patients in Mobile, Alabama, and the nearby Gulf Coast area.